How we use cookies

-Emergency Abroad: How can the FCO and your travel insurance help?
+Emergency Abroad: How can the FCDO and your travel insurance help?

-FCO Know before you go The Foreign and Commonwealth Office work hard to ensure that British Citizens are safe when they travel abroad.
+The Foreign, Commonwealth & Development Office work hard to ensure that British Citizens are safe when they travel abroad.
 They provide continually updated travel advice on their website for every country in the world, so you can be properly prepared before you travel.

-Although the FCO provides invaluable help and support if you run into trouble abroad, they don’t cover the cost, that’s often where your travel insurance comes in.
+Although the FCDO provides invaluable help and support if you run into trouble abroad, they don't cover the cost, that's often where your travel insurance comes in.

 What if I lose my passport or it gets stolen?

-The FCO can issue you with a replacement passport if yours is lost or stolen, however they will charge for doing this.
+The FCDO can issue you with a replacement passport if yours is lost or stolen, however they will charge for doing this.

 You should be able to make a claim for this cost from your travel insurance, subject to the terms and conditions of your policy.
 NB.
 You will need to have obtained a police report.